Mean Girls vs SpongeBob at Tony Awards

 Writer Jack Thorne is nominated for best play, while John Tiffany is shortlisted for best director of a play.

+- Denzel Washington is up for best leading actor in a play for The Iceman Cometh, which has eight nominations overall

+- The stage adaptation of Disney's Frozen is up for three awards, including best musical

-Other British talent at the Tonys:
+More British talent at the Tonys:

 - Farinelli and the King, which premiered at Shakespeare's Globe in London in 2015, is up for best play, with its star Mark Rylance also nominated